laas/fape/FAPE/README.md

-# FAPE
+# FAPE: Flexible Planning and Acting Environment

-## Build
+## Building FAPE

-FAPE comes with a maven build file `pom.xml` that should be understood by most IDE.
-Furthermore, you can use maven2 directly to build the project:
+Build process supports both SBT (build.sbt) and maven2 (pom.xml).
+We recommend that you use SBT since it will be used as well for some of FAPE's dependencies.
+Instructions for installing SBT can be found [here](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).

+Before building FAPE you should make sure that you have compiled its dependencies (instructions can be found in the `planstack` folder at the root of this repository.

+    # Build the project with SBT
+    sbt compile

     # Build the project with Maven
     mvn compile

-    # Build the project
-    sbt compile
+### IDE support

+Most IDEs should understand the `pom.xml` file.
+We recommend to use [IntelliJ-IDEA](http://www.jetbrains.com/idea/download/) since it has the best scala support (needed for some FAPE's dependencies).
+You can generate a project configuration of IntelliJ by running the following sbt command: `sbt gen-idea`.

 ## Run

 The main entry for pure planning is the class fape.Planning.

+    # Run the planner in its default configuration to solve the given
+    # handover problem.
+    sbt "runMain fape.Planning ../domains/handover/handover.1.pb.anml --gui"

+    # display command line options
+    sbt "runMain fape.Planning --help"

-    # Execute the Planner class with "problems/handover.anml" as argument.
+    # You can do the same with maven:
-    mvn exec:java -Dexec.mainClass="fape.Planning" -Dexec.args="problems/handover.anml"
+    mvn exec:java -Dexec.mainClass="fape.Planning" -Dexec.args="../domains/handover/handover.1.pb.anml --gui"
     mvn exec:java -Dexec.mainClass="fape.Planning" -Dexec.args="--help"

-    # With SBT
-    sbt "runMain fape.Planning problems/handover.anml"
-    sbt "runMain fape.Planning --help"

-There is currently two planners that differs on what they use for domain analysis.
-To compare them on one problem:

-    sbt "runMain fape.Planning --quiet --planner base,rpg problems/handover.anml problems/Dream3.anml"

-Remember that java can be very slow to warm up.
+Remember that the JVM can be very slow to warm up.
 You can specify how many times you want a planner to run on the same problem by using the -n option.
-The following command line will run the rpg planner (that using relax planning graphs) 50 times on the domain problems/handover.anml:
+The following command line will run the planner 50 times on the given problem.

-    sbt "runMain fape.Planning --quiet -n 50 --planner rpg problems/handover.anml"
+    sbt "runMain fape.Planning --quiet -n 50 ../domains/handover/handover.1.pb.anml"

-## Dependencies

-FAPE uses some external dependencies for ANML parsing, Simple Temporal Networks and graphs.
-Those can be found here : [](https://github.com/planstack)